 - In general, invoices are prepared and sent out by e-mail after the analyses have been completed and results emailed.

 - Pre-invoicing is in effect for clients outside Canada.
-An invoice is prepared after the Lab has received the submission file.
-Extra charges may be applied afterwards if there are problems observed after the samples have arrived (e.g. not powdered).
+An invoice is prepared after the Lab has received the submission file and samples.
+Extra charges may be applied afterwards if there are unexpected problems.

 - Clients who do not pay their invoices in a timely manner may be denied final data until the outstanding invoice(s) are settled.